defunctzombie/node-script/README.md

 Although a few other similar projects exist in this space(browserify, brequest, jsbundle), the jsbundler codebase and client side code is very minimal.
 It leverages the builtin node module loader to track down your dependencies and generate the output.

+For example, the client bound require.js file is under 400 bytes after minification!

 ### Installation ###

 From npm